2025 India–Pakistan conflict: Operation Bunyan-um-Marsoos

 In retaliation for Indian strikes, the PAF carried out a coordinated retaliatory air campaign.
 The primary objective of the operation was to disrupt IAF infrastructure and operational readiness, particularly by targeting airbases and logistical nodes near the Indo-Pakistani border.
 JF-17 multirole fighter aircraft launched stand-off munitions, including air-launched cruise missiles, against several Indian military installations, including Udhampur, Adampur, and Pathankot air force stations, as well as weapon storage facilities in Uri, Nagrota, and Beas.
 The PAF struck and destroyed the Integrated Air Command and Control System (IACCS) at Barnala, effectively stopping communications between the IAF leadership and its fighters.

 JF-17C Thunder Block 3 aircraft from No. 14 Squadron, and operating from PAF Base Rafiqui, conducted a Destruction of Enemy Air Defence (DEAD) mission to destroy the S-400 system at Adampur.
 The aircraft employed electronic countermeasures, decoys, and evasive manoeuvres to approach the S-400 system and fired CM-400AKG missiles at low-altitude and early-warning radar installations.
 Pakistan said that a mobile 91N6E (NATO name "Big Bird") acquisition radar was destroyed by a CM-400AKG, and that a 96L6E (NATO name "Cheese Board") 3D early-warning and acquisition radar was also successfully targeted.
 According to AirForces Monthly, independent analysis of low-resolution satellite images revealed evidence of burn marks and disturbed ground at the suspected S-400 site, suggesting that key components of the battery may have been struck or degraded.
 In another report, AirForces Monthly said that one thing is certain that without on-site photographs, authenticated radar recordings, and parametric analysis, what truly occurred between these two systems remains, for the time being, a matter of speculation and personal interpretation.

 PAF also deployed domestically developed unmanned aerial vehicles (UAVs), described as "killer drones" over multiple locations in India.
 The drones flew over airbases carrying up to 20 kg of explosives.
 Over several hours, the PAF struck 34 targets across different Indian bases, with approximately half targeted by manned aircraft and the remainder by UAVs.
 India said that its air defence systems successfully intercepted and shot down hundreds of drones and loitering munitions launched by Pakistan.
 The Indian Army released images of what it said were debris of Pakistani YIHA-III kamikaze drones destroyed by air defence units.
 It said multiple armed drones were spotted flying over Khasa Cantonment in Amritsar at approximately 5 am and that the attempt had endangered residential areas.

 According to The New York Times, satellite images of the sites Pakistan claimed to have struck, did not clearly show damage caused by Pakistani strikes, even at bases where there was corroborating evidence of some military action.
-According to The Washington Quarterly, Pakistan was largely unable to suppress Indian air defences or cause significant physical damage with its drone attacks.
+According to The Washington Quarterly, Pakistan was largely unable to suppress Indian air defences or cause significant physical damage specifically with just its drone attacks.